rmsk2/rustpwman/README.md

 # rustpwman

 `rustpwman` is a simple password manager written in Rust using the [cursive TUI library](https://github.com/gyscos/cursive).
-You may wonder why someone writes a TUI application in 2025.
+You may wonder why someone continues to develop a TUI application in 2026.
 The main reason is portability without creating a dependency to any of the usual GUI toolkits. `rustpwman` should work on macOS, Linux and Windows and it should compile without the necessity to install more or less exotic (or maybe even toxic) toolchains.
 Additionally I like the retro appeal of it and it can be used over SSH.

 # Building the software